bajwan/263/cpp/PITCHME.md

 #include <string>
 ```

-We needed to include this file in **both** files, because both files referenced it.
+We needed to include this statement in **both** files, because both files reference the symbols defined in it.
+---
+**Overview**
+***

 C++ allows separately compilation of code.
 This means that we can separate our code out into many files.
 This is useful for organization and code reuse, but we must remember that every file is compiled separately and thus needs all the references it uses defined.
 ---
 **Overview**
 ***